DevExpress/devextreme-documentation/concepts/50 React Components/05 Add DevExtreme to a React Application/40 Import Stylesheets.md

     import 'devextreme/dist/css/dx.common.css';
     import 'devextreme/dist/css/dx.light.css';

-Then, go to the `public` folder, open the `index.html` file, and add the `dx-viewport` class to the `body`.
+Then, go to the `public` folder, open the `index.html` file, and add the `dx-viewport` class to the `<body>` tag.
 This ensures that theme colors and typography settings are applied to all elements on the page, not only to DevExtreme widgets.

     <!-- tab: index.html -->
     <html lang="en">